4 Ways Responsive Web Design Boosts SEO

 4) Duplicate Content

-Having a separate mobile website from your actually website can causes duplicate content problems, as the content is the same but it’s on two separate URLs.
+Having a separate mobile website from your actually website can cause duplicate content problems, as the content is the same but it’s on two separate URLs.

 This can cause serious harm to your rankings.
 A responsive website is just one website, held on one URL regardless of the device you use.